 But cash has limits.
 The rush to send money can attract scam artists looking to steal aid from who it’s meant for.
 Giving people cash also doesn’t help when water or food just isn’t available to buy — either because the supplies are out of stock or the store is no longer standing.

-“If you don’t have power and you don’t have water, sending 500 bucks doesn’t help at all,” said Jeremy Thornton, the chair of Samford University’s business school.
+“If you don’t have power and you don’t have water, sending 500 bucks doesn’t help at all,” Jeremy Thornton, the associate dean of Samford University’s business school, said.

 Groups like the Helio Foundation and the Vessel Project, however, have done more than just send money.
 They’ve delivered hot meals and small heaters for the coming cold.
 And experts say that’s the future of disaster assistance — send those traditional supplies for what money can’t buy and cash for what it can.